paultcochrane/blog-travis-ci-com/_posts/2014-04-30-new-api-docs.md

 Right now, our API serves version 1 of our payloads if it is available.
 If not, it chooses version 2 instead.
 The latter is also the format used by our [Ember.js client](https://github.com/travis-ci/travis-web).

-This leaves out API responses in a very inconsistent state.
+This leaves API responses in a very inconsistent state.
 Moreover, version 1 is not maintained.

 To give you an idea what we're talking about, the version 1 payload for [Sinatra](https://github.com/sinatra/sinatra) looks like the following: